williamngan/pts/guide/md/_0100_Get_started.md

 The 4th and 5th line just draw the rectangle and the sheared polygon.

-Even though it takes words to explain, the code is acutally quite simple and clear :)
+Even though it takes words to explain, the code is acutally quite simple :)

 ### Visibles from invisibles
 From here on, it's up to you.
 Squint your eyes and see what shapes and structures hide between those invisible points, or what motions and interactions could generate unique and expressive forms.